iodepo/odis-arch/_sources/indexing/cliDocker/index.md

 To man an entry in the mc config use:

 ```
-mc alias set oih  http://localhost:9000 worldsbestaccesskey worldsbestsecretkey
+mc alias set odis  http://localhost:9000 worldsbestaccesskey worldsbestsecretkey
 ```

 We should now be able to list our object store.
-We have set it up using the alias _oih_.
+We have set it up using the alias _odis_.

 ```
-user@ubuntu:~/clidocker# mc ls oih
+user@ubuntu:~/clidocker# mc ls odis
 [2021-08-15 14:31:20 UTC]     0B gleaner/
-user@ubuntu:~/clidocker# mc ls oih/gleaner
+user@ubuntu:~/clidocker# mc ls odis/gleaner
 [2021-08-19 13:36:04 UTC]     0B milled/
 [2021-08-19 13:36:04 UTC]     0B orgs/
 [2021-08-19 13:36:04 UTC]     0B prov/